 The point which was most addressed by the interviewees was communication during the home office.
 It was necessary for a quick and effective manager's adaptation with the team and with the form of management, so that the communication could be maintained with quality and efficiency.
-Although in a smaller quantity, some points were reported in which home office brought advantages the in with the communication. convenience in communication that was necessary, since the agendas became busier and time needed to be optimized.
+Although in a smaller quantity, some points were reported in which home office brought advantages the communication. with convenience communication that was necessary, since the agendas became busier and time needed to be optimized.